SamAbaasi/vendors-list-app/README.md

 - Display a list of vendors with their details (name, description, rating, etc.).
 - Load more vendors when scrolling to the bottom of the page.
 - Show skeleton loading UI while fetching vendors.
-- Handle empty vendor list and loading states.
+- Handle empty vendor lists and loading states.

 ## Prerequisites